richardkriesman/dwp-demo/README.md

 Once the site is running, it can be accessed on localhost port 80.

-I'm also running a public instance at https://dwp-demo.richardkriesman.com for you to try out.
+I'm also running a public instance at https://dwp-demo.richardkriesman.com if you're interested in trying out a working copy.